MHumm/DelphiEncryptionCompendium/readme.txt

 - Some of the unit tests still fail so those algorithms most likely still have bugs.
 The algorithms concerned are:

-  -

-- the Whirlpool hash algorithm is said to not match the oficially standardisized one
-- the SHA hash algorithm most likely will be renamed in SHA0 for cleaness reasons

 - in DECOptions.inc you can enable an x86 ASM mode.
 This is usefull for the Win32 platform only and enabling it currently crashes the compiled app at startup due to some still unresolved failure in our initialization code
-- some of the demos do not work yet
+- one of the demos (Crypto Workbench) is not implemented yet
-- the documentation is not complete yet
+- the documentation is not complete yet (only mostly complete)
 - XML doc in our code might not be 100% complete yet or as meaningful as we like it to be